jahredhope/html-render-webpack-plugin/README.md

 Add `htmlRenderPlugin.statsCollectorPlugin` to the plugins of all configurations you want to get stats for.

-Add `htmlRenderPlugin.render` to the plugin of the configuration you want to use to render html.
+Add `htmlRenderPlugin.rendererPlugin` to the plugin of the configuration you want to use to render html.

 HtmlRenderPlugin will then pass the [Webpack Stats](https://webpack.js.org/api/stats/) for those builds into your render function.